linhub15/bookthatspace/style_guide.md

 Follow these conventions for consistency.

 - use `undefined` over `null` https://github.com/supabase/supabase-js/issues/244
+  - exception: database `null` value
 - avoid premature abstraction unless there is explicit need
-- pass arguments as objects (exception: only 1 argument)
+- pass arguments as objects
+  - exception: only 1 argument
 - pass optional arguments as `options` object as second parameter
 - files names are `snake_case` lowercase and use underscores
 - all variable names are `pascalCased`